ethereum-optimism/design-docs/protocol/external-block-production.md

 # Summary

 This document proposes a sidecar to `op-node` for requesting block production from an external party.
-This sidecar has two roles: 1) obfuscate the presence of builder software from the `op-node` and `op-geth` and 2) manage communication with a block builder and handle block delivery to `op-node`.
+This sidecar has two roles: 1) obfuscate the presence of builder software from the `op-node` and `op-geth` software and 2) manage communication with a block builder and handle block delivery to `op-node`.
 The first role is achieved via the sidecar forwarding all API calls to it's local `op-geth` and delivering 1 block exactly for each block request from `op-node`.
 The second role is achieved by the sidecar implementing the communication protocol with the builder, including authentication, and payload selection rules.

 By decoupling the block construction process from the Sequencer's Execution Engine, operators can tailor transaction sequencing rules without diverging from the standard Optimism Protocol Client.
 This flexibility allows individual chains to experiment on sequencing features, providing a means for differentiation.
 This minimum viable design also includes a local block production fallback as a training wheel to ensure liveness and network performance in the event of local Block Builder failure.